 An Insider’s Tip You Should Know

 When is a used car not a used car?
 When it comes to extended warranties.
 The industry uses the term “New Car” to mean any vehicle up to five years old and under 50,000 miles or is still covered by a portion of the manufacturer’s basic warranty.
-You could have bought your car from the third owner with 40,000 miles on it and warranty companies will still consider it a new car.
+You may have bought your car from the third owner with 40,000 miles on it and warranty companies will still consider it a new car.
 So don’t think that just because you have 40,000 miles on your car and you didn’t buy it off the showroom floor that you have to settle for a “used car” warranty.

 Bumper To Bumper Coverage

 A bumper to bumper warranty is also known as a new car coverage, a wrap plan, luxury or full coverage.
 This is the highest level of coverage you can purchase.
-Technically, a bumper to bumper plan is called a exclusionary coverage.
+Technically, a bumper to bumper plan is called exclusionary coverage.
 These plans cover so many parts and components that the policy will only list the items that are not covered or excluded.
 Hence the term “exclusionary” since only the items excluded from coverage are listed.

 An insider’s tip is “bumper to bumper does not cover the bumpers”.
 Contrary to the term “bumper to bumper” these policies do not cover every single part on your vehicle from bumper to bumper.
 Make sure you read the policy to see exactly what is not covered.
 However, this is the most extensive coverage you can buy.

 Stated Component coverage, also known as an inclusionary policy, is an extended warranty that covers most of the major parts and components on your vehicle.
 These policies will list all of the parts or components covered or included in the warranty, hence the term “inclusionary”.

 These are a very good alternative when your vehicle does not qualify for a bumper to bumper policy and they are a very good value.
 This type of coverage typically applies to mid-mileage vehicles with 50,000 to 100,000 miles.